fvelosa/weather-app/readme.md

 ## Using the app

-`npm run start`: start the webpack server
+`npm run start`: start the webpack server, app is running in port 8080

 `npm run build`: builds the app